Founder & Chief Strategist

 The human system is amazing and adaptive.
 As a lifelong student learning the complexities of personal change, I feel honored to do this meaningful type of work.”

-As a trauma-informed practitioner, Dr. Lopez’s primary clinical specialty is working with trauma and PTSD.
-Her clinical subspecialty is in compulsive behaviors.
+As a trauma-informed practitioner, Dr. Lopez’s clinical specialty is working with trauma and PTSD.
+Her subspecialty is in compulsive behaviors.

 Dr. Lopez understands addictions to be an effective way to cope with unresolved, internalized traumatic experiences, either discrete or chronic.
 This coping strategy, while effective at managing the effects of trauma, can have negative consequences that the client may wish to reduce (eating, drinking, shopping, working, sex, etc.).

 Dr. Lopez has been qualified as a trauma expert by both legal courts and the media.
-Her extensive knowledge and training comes from early specialization and immersement in trauma settings.
+Her extensive knowledge and training comes from early specialization and immersion in trauma settings.

 Additionally, Dr. Lopez works with phobias, self-injury, implicit (pre-language and pre-developmental) memory, sleep disturbances, low self-esteem, relationship challenges, obsessions, and compulsions.

 In 2019, Dr. Lopez released Live Empowered!, a self-help primer on overcoming obstacles using implicit memory.
 Her expertise has been featured on numerous podcasts, blogs, and more, including The Associated Press, Adoptees On, Author Hour, Yes, And… and more.

 - EMDR Certification

 - Emotional Freedom Technique (EFT)